Author, Andrew Gibson

-This is a legal requirement due to anti-money laundering financial regulations.
+This is a legal requirement due to financial regulations.

-For most people, the ID check can be quickly done using proof of identity (passport) and proof of address (a driver's licence or bill).
+For most people, the ID check can be quickly done using your name, address and passport number.

 Step 2 – Lock-in an exchange rate

-Whenever you’re ready, your bank or money transfer company will quote you their current exchange rate.
+Whenever you’re ready, your bank or money transfer company will quote you a current exchange rate.

-Before any money is converted and transferred, you need to provide your money.
+Before any money is converted and transferred abroad, you need to pay for your transfer.

 Your bank or money transfer company will provide you with the bank account details of where to send your money.

 Banks require your money upfront.
-Money transfer companies may give you 1-2 working days to get your money sent in.
+Money transfer companies normally give you 1-2 working days to send your money in.

 Step 4 – Your money is converted and sent out

-Once your money is received, your bank or money transfer company will convert your funds into the currency needed and transfer it to the overseas bank account you’ve requested.
+Once your money is received, your bank or money transfer company to convert your funds into the currency needed and transfer it to the bank account you’ve requested.

-How long does it take to transfer money abroad?
+How long does it take to send money abroad?

-What information will you need to send money abroad?
+Information you will need to send money abroad:

 - Account name